cssnr/playdrift-extension/README.md

 # Features

-- Show User Rating and Record (Win/Loss)
+*   Show User Rating and Record (Win/Loss)
-- Track Recent Game History, Wins/Losses, Rating and Date
+*   Track Recent Game History, Wins/Losses, Rating and Date
-- Show Stats Tooltip on Mouse Over
+*   Show Stats Tooltip on Mouse Over
-- Show Stats on Icon on Mouse Over
+*   Show Stats on Icon on Mouse Over
-- Automatically Send Stats to Chat on User Join
+*   Automatically Send Stats to Chat on User Join
-- Automatically Send Your Own Stats to Chat When You Join
+*   Automatically Send Your Own Stats to Chat When You Join
-- Play Audio on Your Turn to Make a Move
+*   Play Audio on Your Turn to Make a Move
-- Play Audio When Users Join or Leave a Room
+*   Play Audio When Users Join or Leave a Room
-- Play Audio on New Chat Message
+*   Play Audio on New Chat Message
-- Play Chat Message as Audio (TTS)
+*   Play Chat Message as Audio (TTS)
-- Auto Update Options on Room Creation
+*   Auto Update Options on Room Creation
-- Chat Notifications on Player Leaving an Active Game
+*   Chat Notifications on Player Leaving an Active Game
-- Auto Kick Users Below Set Win Rate Percentage
+*   Auto Kick Users Below Set Win Rate Percentage
-- Ban User Feature that Automatically Kicks User in Future
+*   Ban User Feature that Automatically Kicks User in Future
-- Send Customizable Message on Game Start and Stats at End
+*   Send Customizable Message on Game Start and Stats at End
-- Close Profiles by Clicking Anywhere Outside the Profile
+*   Close Profiles by Clicking Anywhere Outside the Profile

 Please submit a [Feature Request](https://github.com/smashedr/playdrift-extension/discussions/categories/feature-requests) for new features.
 For any issues, bugs or concerns; please [Open an Issue](https://github.com/smashedr/playdrift-extension/issues).

+## Planned Features and Ideas

+*   Custom Audio Sounds and Volume
+*   Custom Chat Commands and Options
+*   Team Change Audio Alert
+*   Auto Select Team # and Keep it Set
+*   Player Stats (Total Points, Time Taken)
+*   Option to Disable Kicking Banned Players
+*   Auto Kick Players with Less Than Set Total Games

 # Configuration